 A South African evergreen perennial with fleshy, bulb-like roots, Clivia miniata (ht 60 cm) has pale to medium orange flowers with yellow throats, in large clusters of upturned, funnel-shaped blooms, from late winter to early spring.
-Belgian hybrid forms have larger, richer reddish-orange flowers, and recent hybrids have been developed with yellow, peach and pink blooms.
+Belgian hybrid forms have larger, richer reddish-orange flowers, and recent hybrids have been developed with yellow, peach, pink, lime, greenish-white, bronze blooms, as well as some with patterned petals.
 Clivia actually want to grow in shade, even quite deep, dry shade; in fact, their foliage and flowers will suffer if grown in too much sun.
-Their dark green, strappy leaves are attractive all year round and clivias slowly expand to form an excellent, low-maintenance groundcover in difficult shady spots.
+Their dark green, strappy leaves are attractive all year round and they slowly expand to form an excellent, low-maintenance groundcover in difficult shady spots.

 There are six species of Clivia, with Clivia miniata being the only one with upturned flowers.
 The remaining ones have pendulous blooms: the hybrid Clivia x cyrtanthiflora is the one with semi-pendulous flowers most commonly seen in Sydney gardens.